radin-lawrence/Ansible-vault-secret-manage-using-AWS-secret-manager/README.md

    6. On the Review page, review the secret details, and then choose Store.

 Secrets Manager console returns to the list of secrets in your account and the new secret is now in the list.

+**To retrieve a secret**

+   1. Open the Secrets Manager console at https://console.aws.amazon.com/secretsmanager/.
+   2. On the Secrets list page, choose TutorialSecret.
+   3. On the Secrets details page, in the Secret value section, choose Retrieve secret value.